github/developer.github.com/content/v3/issues.md

 ## Custom Mime Types

-These are the support mime types for issues.
-You can read more about the use of mimes types in the API [here](/v3/mimes/).
+These are the supported mime types for issues.
+You can read more about the use of mime types in the API [here](/v3/mime/).

     application/vnd.github-issue.raw+json
     application/vnd.github-issue.text+json